Global Girl Leading Summit 2024

 Global Girl Leading Study Tour

-From 17th-22nd March, eight students from across Mulberry Schools Trust will be travelling to New York for a Global Girl Leading study tour.
-Students will take part in the United Nations International School’s 2024 Conference: Equal Rights Equal Heights: Climbing the Ladder of Gender Equality.
-They will then engage with a variety of activities, including school visits and cultural opportunities.
+From 17th-22nd March, eight students from across Mulberry Schools Trust travelled to New York for a Global Girl Leading study tour.
+Students took part in the United Nations International School’s 2024 Conference: Equal Rights Equal Heights: Climbing the Ladder of Gender Equality.
+They engaged with a variety of activities, including school visits and cultural opportunities.

 • Engage students as global citizens